Associate Dean of Graduate Studies and Continuing Education

 B.M., Western Kentucky University; M.M., University of Florida; Ph.D., University of Florida

 Christopher J. Heffner taught initially at Todd County Central High School in Elkton, KY and currently serves as Director of Bands and Assistant Professor of Instrumental Music Education at Lebanon Valley College.
-He directs the "Pride of the Valley" marching band and LVC symphonic band.
+He directs the "Pride of the Valley" marching band, LVC symphonic band, and wind ensemble.
 Dr. Heffner also supervises student teachers, and teaches instrumental literature, fundamentals of conducting, and brass techniques.
 He remains active as a guest conductor and clinician working with groups from Pennsylvania, Kentucky, Louisiana, and Florida.
 Dr. Heffner is a member of Music Educators National Conference, College Band Directors National Association, Pennsylvania Music Educators Association.
 He is also a member of Phi Mu Alpha Sinfonia, Pi Kappa Alpha Fraternity, and an honorary member of Kappa Kappa Psi, and Tau Beta Sigma.

 Address: Blair 209